heykayla/my-writing/tutorials/tutorial-clone-a-github-repo-with-github-desktop.md

 - A GitHub account

-  **Note:** If you do not have a GitHub account, you must create one.
-You can follow GitHub's [Signing up for a new GitHub account](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account) instructions.
+  **Note:** Learn how to create a GitHub account by following the [Signing up for a new GitHub account](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account) instructions.

 - A repository in your GitHub account

-  **Note:** If you need to learn how to create a repository in GitHub, follow GitHub's [Create a repo](https://docs.github.com/en/get-started/quickstart/create-a-repo) instructions.
+  **Note:** Learn how to create a repository in GitHub by following the [Create a repo](https://docs.github.com/en/get-started/quickstart/create-a-repo) instructions.

 - Git installed on your local computer with a macOS operating system

-  **Note:** If you do not have Git installed on your computer, follow GitHub’s [Install Git](https://github.com/git-guides/install-git#:~:text=To%20install%20Git%2C%20run%20the,installation%20by%20typing%3A%20git%20version%20.) instructions.
+  **Note:** Learn how to install Git on your local computer by following the [Install Git](https://github.com/git-guides/install-git#:~:text=To%20install%20Git%2C%20run%20the,installation%20by%20typing%3A%20git%20version%20.) instructions.

 ## Step 1 — Download and install GitHub Desktop
 To get started, you must first download and install the GitHub Desktop application on your local computer.